stegz306956315_418777477039418_7512001661746763980_n

 South Tacoma Economic Green Zone

-Since 2021, South Tacoma Economic Green Zone has been driven by the low-income, underrepresented community’s need to move away from heavy industrial pollution and create a new “green” land-use code – to incentivize eco-businesses not only for improved public health, but to protect the South Tacoma Aquifer.
+Since 2021, South Tacoma Economic Green Zone (STEGZ) has been driven by the low-income, underrepresented community’s need to move away from heavy industrial pollution and create a new “green” land-use code – to incentivize eco-businesses not only for improved public health, but to protect the South Tacoma Aquifer.
 According to the EPA, since 1892 improper waste disposal and site activities have contaminated soil and groundwater within the South Tacoma Aquifer area.
-One of Tacoma’s lowest-income and most racially diverse communities, South Tacoma continues to be disproportionately impacted by heavy-industrial zoning and plagued by some of the worst air pollution and illness/mortality rates in the country – and a mega-warehouse covering some of the last greenspace has just been approved.
+One of Tacoma’s lowest-income and most racially diverse communities, South Tacoma continues to be disproportionately impacted by heavy-industrial zoning and plagued by some of the worst air pollution and illness/mortality rates in the country, and a mega-warehouse – one of the largest in the world, covering some of the area’s last greenspace – has just begun construction.
 Undeterred, STEGZ continues the fight for health impact assessments for new developments, updated groundwater protection codes, and a moratorium on development until codes and further studies are conducted.

 In South Tacoma, Bridge Industrial prepares to build a massive warehouse complex on a delisted Superfund site.
 Residents and environmental activists are concerned about impacts on local wetlands, air quality, the aquifer, increased traffic and pollution in an already burdened low-income community.